Regular structures of an intractable enumeration problem: a diagonal recurrence relation of monomer-polymer coverings on two-dimensional rectangular lattices: Preliminaries

-Similarly, horizontal recurrence relations are put in the set of \POne{} with the same coefficients in a symmetrical way with respect to the main diagonal.
 Figure~\ref{F:S1} schematically shows the recurrence relation identities in \POne{} for $s=4$, and Figure~\ref{F:S1s5} for $s=5$.
-The red arrowhead at the position $(i, j)$, which point downwards, indicates the vertical recurrence identity $\e^v_{i,j}$, while the blue arrowheads, which point to the left, are for the horizontal recurrence identity $\e^h_{i,j}$.
-The numbers at the lattice sites are the coefficients (weights) $\cob_{i,j}$ for the recurrence identity starting at that lattice site (Eq.~\eqref{E:P1_v}).
+The numbers at the lattice sites are the coefficients (weights) $\cob_{i,j}$ for the recurrence identity starting at that lattice site.

-Note that since the length of the recurrence relation of lattice strips is $s+1$, by construction the terms introduced by the identities in the set \POne{} are restricted inside the $(2s+1) \times (2s+1)$ square.

 As shown below, the summation of the recurrence identities in \POne{} gives twice the coefficients of Eq.~\eqref{E:2s} along the diagonal, but it also introduces nonzero entries of the off-diagonal terms ($a_{n-i, m-j}, \text{ where } i \ne j$).
 The set of recurrence identities in \PTwo (described below) is used to cancel these off-diagonal terms.